Tunnel magnetoresistance: Spin-transfer torque in magnetic tunnel junctions (MTJs)

-In these calculations the active region (for which it is necessary to calculate the retarded Green's function) should consist of the tunnel barrier + the right ferromagnetic layer of finite thickness (as in realistic devices).
+In these calculations the active region (for which it is necessary to calculate the retarded Green's function) should consist of the tunnel barrier and the right ferromagnetic layer of finite thickness (as in realistic devices).
 The active region is attached to the left ferromagnetic electrode (modeled as semi-infinite tight-binding chain with non-zero Zeeman splitting) and the right N electrode (semi-infinite tight-binding chain without any Zeeman splitting), as encoded by the corresponding self-energy terms.

 Discrepancy between theory and experiment

 Theoretical tunnelling magneto-resistance ratios of 10000% have been predicted.
 However, the largest that have been observed are only 604%.
 One suggestion is that grain boundaries could be affecting the insulating properties of the MgO barrier; however, the structure of films in buried stack structures is difficult to determine.
 The grain boundaries may act as short circuit conduction paths through the material, reducing the resistance of the device.
 Recently, using new scanning transmission electron microscopy techniques, the grain boundaries within FeCoB/MgO/FeCoB MTJs have been atomically resolved.
-This has allowed first principles density functional theory calculations to be performed on structural units that are present in real films.
+This has allowed first-principles density functional theory calculations to be performed on structural units that are present in real films.
 Such calculations have shown that the band gap can be reduced by as much as 45%.